yangl1996/homepage/content/_index.md

 Optimal flexible consensus (joint work with Srivatsan Sridhar, Joachim Neu, and David Tse) will appear at IEEE S&P 2024.

-Light client for lazy blockchains (joint work with Ertem Nusret Tas, Dionysis Zindros, and David Tse) will appear at FC 2024.
+Light client for lazy blockchains (joint work with Ertem Nusret Tas, Dionysis Zindros, and David Tse) appeared at FC 2024.